snehashisp/IOT_Platform/README.txt

 Sensor Platform
 Automated AC Service

-prerequisite:
+Prerequisite:

-cd to the folder Sensor_Platform. run all commands from here python version used is python3 put the latest version of kakfa as the folder 'kafka' in the same directory
+* cd to the folder Sensor_Platform. run all commands from here
+* python version used is python3
+* put the latest version of kakfa as the folder 'kafka' in the same directory
+* make a empty new folder named 'log'
+* comment the last line in ~/.bashrc if there is some error.

+* Add mongo plugins if required(i.e.,if it is still not running)[add detail][Download plugins from https://search.maven.org/remotecontent?filepath=org/mongodb/kafka/mongo-kafka-connect/1.1.0/mongo-kafka-connect-1.1.0-all.jar ,
+and save to /usr/local/share/kafka/plugins/ (Create the directory if required, if this path doesn't exist)]

+* Go to Kafka, config, connect-standalone.properties,  uncomment "plugin.path=/usr/local/share/java,/usr/local/share/kafka/plugins,/opt/connectors,"
+*python Utils/SimpleCLUser.py
+* export PYTHONPATH="$PYTHONPATH:/home/aditi/Desktop/coursework/SEM4/CSE563_IAS/Project/Group_2_Apr_2/IOT_Platform/"

 -----

 1. To start up all services in platform run